 Disney occasionally offers sailings in these regions, and it’s a great way to see some new and amazing scenery.
 U.S. citizens arriving/departing by air in Canada will need a valid passport, and those arriving by land or sea (before the cruise begins) will need a passport card or Trusted Traveler Card.
 Legal permanent residents of the U.S. must provide a Green Card / Permanent Resident Card.

 We always recommend having a passport if you’re going to cruise, but on some itineraries you can travel without one and still have the trip of a lifetime.
-If you don’t have a passport, remember to double check passport requirements carefully.
+If you don’t have a passport, remember to double check passport requirements carefully so you know exactly which documents to add to your cruise packing checklist.
 And if you’re looking for how to book those tickets – we’ve got you covered on the best places to book a Disney cruise.